lupyuen/lupyuen.github.io/src/rust7.md

   .as_raw_fd();  // Which becomes a Raw File Descriptor
 ```

-But we turned it into __Raw File Descriptor__.
+And we turned it into __Raw File Descriptor__.
 (The Plain Integer, not the Rust Object)

 Oops!
 Our Owned File Descriptor goes __Out Of Scope__ and gets dropped by Rust...

 ![Our Owned File Descriptor goes Out Of Scope and gets dropped by Rust](https://lupyuen.github.io/images/rust7-fd.jpg)

-Which means Rust will helpfully close _/dev/userleds_.
+Thus Rust will helpfully close _/dev/userleds_.
 Since it's closed, the Raw File Descriptor __becomes invalid__...

 ```rust
 // Set the LEDs via ioctl()